What to know about 5G cell service, how it affects you, planes and diplomacy - NewsBreak

 How does the switch to 5G affect me?

-In essence, 5G should all but eliminate the problem of being in a place where too many people are trying to use the same wireless network and service slows down or stops working.What to know as mobile providers shut down 3G networks
+In essence, 5G should all but eliminate the problem of being in a place where too many people are trying to use the same wireless network and service slows down or stops working.Read Also: AT&T, Verizon, T-Mobile or UScellular?
+Map shows which cell provider gives your area best coverage

 How does 5G affect airplanes?